 The recommended dose of gliclazide ranges from 80 mg to 320 mg daily.
-Doses of 160 mg or more should be taken in two equally divided doses.
+160 mg or more should be taken in two equally divided doses.
 Gliclazide should be taken with food if possible.
 The daily dose should not exceed 320 mg.

-Important points of advice are listed below:
+Essential points of advice are listed below:

 - Blurry vision.